bedrockio/tectonic/services/web/src/docs/GUIDE.md

 User (admin) and application credentials give full access to all API endpoints.

 The `access credentials` are used to give [react-tectonic](https://www.npmjs.com/package/react-tectonic) widgets access to collections for querying event analytics.
-An `access credential` is linked to an `access policy`, and together define the access rules and scopes for collections.
+An `access credential` is linked to an `access policy`, and together define the access rules and scope for collections.
 Before we can create an `access credential`, we first need to create an `access policy`.

 ## Access Policies

 An `access policy` has a `name` and a list of `collections` with per collection defined `permission`, `scope`, `scopeFields`, `includeFields` and/or `excludeFields`.

+- `permission`: Can be `read` or `read-write`, where the second option allows posting new event batches for ingestion.
+Permission is optional and defaults to `read`.
+- `scope`: Is a static default query that is always added to all analytics queries.
+In the example below it means you will only query data for events with the venue name "Pirate Boozy bar".
+Scope is optional.
+- `scopeFields`: Is a list of fields for which a value has to be supplied by the `access credential` (see `scopeValues` down below) that is using the `access policy`.
+In the example below, the `access credential` needs to supply a value for the server's name.
+This field and value are also added to the scope, i.e. default query, for every analytics query made using an `access credential` with this `access policy`.
+- `includeFields`: Defines the fields included in the result queries.
+Default is all fields.
+- `excludeFields`: Defines the fields excluded in the query results.
+In the example below, the `event.id` and `customer` are excluded from search queries.

 **Access Policy:**